maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - **Editor** ("Edit sounds on-laptop")

    This lists all the sound files _on-laptop_ previously added with "Library" or "Record".
-   Here they can be deleted (from the project - except teh first "Cat Meow 1"), amplified, cropped, reversed, etc.
+   Here they can be deleted (from the project - except the first "Cat Meow 1"), amplified, cropped, reversed, etc.

-   Using such file does take up space when storing your lms file on your laptop's harddisk.
+   Using edited file does take up space when storing your lms file on your laptop's harddisk.
    It does not take up any space on the hub (it is not used/stored there).

 We tested all flavours.